blahosyl/dinner-party/README.md

 #### Show input in error messages

+Error message text also changes depending on function parameters (int/float), upper bound or no

 #### Pantry checker

 This inspired a lot of restructuring, refactoring, splitting up functions and rethinking the logic, so it had the added benefit of much cleaner and better code as a result, on top of the actual functionality (which is super relevant to real life)

 list of such refactoring

+pantry checker features:
+- handles floats without upper bound
+- measurements names are shown instead of abbreviations
+- removes ingredients with quantity less than 0
+- handles singular/plural

 ## Deployment